-- Financial implications: You may have the burden of paying fines, court costs, attorney’s fees, and a lifetime of having a DWI/DUI conviction on your record all add up.
+- Financial implications: You may have the burden of paying fines, court costs, attorney’s fees, and a lifetime of having a DWI/DUI conviction on your motor vehicle record all add up.
 Also, insurance rates may be dramatically increased.
-It is possible that your auto insurance comapny may increase your rates or cancel your coverage altogether.
+Your auto insurance company may increase your rates or cancel your coverage altogether.

-- Victim Impact Program – In some states, DWI offenders need to attend a victim impact program (VIP).
-An offender must attend several presentations about the consequences of driving under the influence of drugs or alcohol.
+- Victim Impact Program – DWI offenders must attend a victim impact program (VIP) in some states.
+An offender must participate in several presentations about the consequences of driving under the influence of drugs or alcohol.

-Given the harsh penalties that may result from an aggravated DWI conviction, it is important to hire an attorney and establish an attorney-client relationship as soon as you are charged.
+Given the harsh penalties that may result from a felony aggravated DWI conviction, hiring an experienced DWI attorney and establishing an attorney-client relationship as soon as you are charged is essential.

-At the Ozarks DWI Law Clinic, we have an experienced attorney for DWI cases who has been working on these matters for years.
+At the Ozarks DWI Law Clinic, we have an experienced attorney for DWI cases who has worked on these matters for years.
 Contact us today for legal representation if you have been charged with aggravated DWI.

 What Is the Legal Limit for Blood Alcohol Content in Missouri?

 In Missouri, a driver with a blood alcohol content equal to or greater than the legal limit of .08% may be convicted of a DWI with no other evidence required.
 The chemical test is often sufficient evidence.